godotengine/godot-docs/classes/class_collisionpolygon2d.rst

 :ref:`BuildMode<enum_CollisionPolygon2D_BuildMode>` **BUILD_SOLIDS** = ``0``

 Collisions will include the polygon and its contained area.
+In this mode the node has the same effect as several :ref:`ConvexPolygonShape2D<class_ConvexPolygonShape2D>` nodes, one for each convex shape in the convex decomposition of the polygon (but without the overhead of multiple nodes).

 .. _class_CollisionPolygon2D_constant_BUILD_SEGMENTS: